 JunctionSeq requires R v3.2.2 as well as a number of R packages.
-See the [JunctionSeq website](http://hartleys.githufor more detailed and updated information on JunctionSeq installation.
+See the JunctionSeq website for more detailed and updated information on JunctionSeq installation.
 In general, the easiest way to install it is to use the automated installer: